 Please review the higher education and student affairs (HESA) website to learn more about the program and our goals.
-You may also contact the faculty coordinator, Dr. Ramona Lewis, before or during your admissions process at firstname.lastname@example.org before or during your admission process.
+You may also contact the HESA program at firstname.lastname@example.org before or during your admission process.
 Many questions about graduate assistantships, length of the program, full-and part time status, internships, where students find jobs, and more are answered under frequently asked questions.

 Applications to the Master of Arts in Educational Leadership: Higher Education and Student Affairs (HESA) Leadership concentration are accepted on an ongoing basis until the number of available openings in the program are filled.
 However, there are fixed deadlines in place for graduate assistantships (GAs), scholarships and other financial opportunities.
 In order to participate in the HESA leadership interview days program, a student must be accepted into the HESA concentration.
 To ensure full review of the application and to be eligible for interview days, please complete and submit all parts of the application, including references, by Dec.
 15 each year.
 Applications received after the deadline will be considered only on a space available basis.
 The first round of admissions decisions will be made by the middle of January.

 Higher education and student affairs (HESA) leadership interview days program

 Applicants who wish to participate in the higher education and student affairs interview day program and apply for higher education and student affairs (HESA) graduate assistantships must submit all admission materials, including reference forms, by Dec.
 15 annually.
 For the next admission cycle of fall 2019, HESA leadership interview days will be held in February 2019.
 This two-day program provides an opportunity for incoming students to become familiar with the campus and higher education and student affairs program, as well as interview for graduate assistantship (GA) positions.
 In order to participate in the higher education and student affairs leadership interview days program, a student must be accepted into the higher education and student affairs leadership concentration.